ibmcnxdev/cnx-searchresults/README.md

 ## Setup

-For on premises just clone this repository to your customizer data directory and import the *search.json* to the Appregistry
+For on premises just clone this repository to your customizer data directory and import the *search.json* to the Appregistry.

 ## Disclaimer